KXGN-TV: Sale to Montana PBS

 Marks died on May 11, 2022; his company The Marks Group had 14 radio stations and five TV stations (including KXGN-TV) at the time of his death.
 In early 2024, Marks sold its Montana and North Dakota radio stations, including KXGN and KDZN, to operations manager Andrew Sturlaugson's P&A Media, while retaining KXGN-TV and KYUS-TV in Miles City.
-That December, KXGN-TV announced that it would drop NBC at 11:59 p.m. on December 31, ahead of other changes at the station that include the planned sale of its Douglas Street studios.
+That December, KXGN-TV announced that it would drop NBC at 11:59 p.m. on December 31, ahead of other changes at the station that included the planned sale of its Douglas Street studios.
 The decision to discontinue NBC programming, made for profitability reasons, coincided with the end of local studio production.
-In March 2025, the station began preparing to vacate the building, staff readied a garage sale of props, unused equipment, and other broadcasting ephemera.
-On July 8, 2025, the Marks Group filed to sell KXGN-TV and KYUS-TV to Montana State University—owner of Montana PBS, the state's public television broadcaster—for $375,000; the remainder of the stations' value will be credited as a donation.
-KXGN-TV and KYUS-TV, which were the Marks Group's final broadcast properties, will bring over-the-air public television service to far eastern Montana for the first time; except for translators in the northeastern and southeastern parts of the state, Montana PBS did not previously own transmitters east of Billings.
+In March 2025, the station began preparing to vacate the building; staff readied a garage sale of props, unused equipment, and other broadcasting ephemera.

+On July 8, 2025, the Marks Group filed to sell KXGN-TV and KYUS-TV to Montana State University—owner of Montana PBS, the state's public television broadcaster—for $375,000; the remainder of the stations' value was credited as a donation.
+The sale was consummated on October 22, with both stations, along with KXGN's Sidney–Fairview translator K13IG-D, joining the Montana PBS network.
+(Note: Due to the federal government shutdown, the consummation paperwork was filed on November 24, 2025.)
+KXGN-TV and KYUS-TV, which were the Marks Group's final broadcast properties, brought over-the-air public television service to far eastern Montana for the first time; except for translators in the northeastern and southeastern parts of the state, Montana PBS did not previously own transmitters east of Billings.